raspberrypilearning/comic-character/en/step_6.md

-## Validate your users input
+## Validate the user's input

-In this step, you will use JavaScript functionality to validate your users input.
+In this step, you will check that the user has completed the form and warn them if they have missed a section.

-<iframe src="https://staging-editor.raspberrypi.org/en/embed/viewer/comic-character-step6" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen> </iframe>
+<iframe src="https://staging-editor.raspberrypi.org/en/embed/viewer/comic-character-step6" width="100%" height="800" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen> </iframe>

-At the moment, your users are able to complete the superhero creation form and submit it.
-However, they are able to submit the information even if they have left some form fields empty.
+At the moment, the user can submit the information even if they have left some form fields empty.

-You can ensure that users complete all the form fields before submitting it by using validation.
+You can check the user completes all the form fields before submitting it by using validation.

-For example, when you register on some websites, your registration form will be validated to check you have completed certain fields such as your username or password.
+For example, when you register on some websites, your registration form will be validated to check you have completed certain fields such as the username or password.
 Some forms can also validate the length and characters contained within your password input.

 ### Create an area to show your validation alerts